fracerma/task-tmdb-feedel/README.md

 ```

 ### 2- Create .env file or enviroment variable named TMDB_API_KEY
-In order to query the server is needed to have a granted api key for The Movie Database (https://developers.themoviedb.org/3/getting-started/authentication).
+In order to query the server is needed to have a [granted api key](https://developers.themoviedb.org/3/getting-started/authentication) for The Movie Database.

 It can be placed in a .env file in the root folder:
 ```
 TMDB_API_KEY=<<api_key>>